Different email programs display your HTML email differently, so we recommend you preview and test your campaign content before you send.

-To enter preview mode from the Email Designer, click the Preview and Test drop-down menu and choose Enter preview mode.
+To enter preview mode from the email designer, click the Preview drop-down menu and choose Enter preview mode.

 Use the tabs to look at different views.
 The Desktop tab shows the desktop preview of your campaign, and the Mobile tab shows the mobile preview.
 The right tab, Inbox, shows your campaign's Inbox Preview.
 On the right side of the screen, Header Info displays campaign information, like the subject line and reply-to email address.

-If you’re using merge tags and want to see how they’ll look to your contacts, toggle the slider to the green checkmark to enable live merge tags.
+If you’re using merge tags and want to see how they’ll look to your contacts, toggle on the Enable live merge tag info slider.

 If you continue to see test data, check out our troubleshooting merge tags article.

-To enter the Link Checker from the Email Designer, click the Preview and Test drop-down menu and choose Open Link Checker.
+To enter the Link Checker from the Email Designer, click the Preview drop-down menu and choose Open Link Checker.